From Plan to Action: How Well Do Agents Follow the Plan?: Related Work

 \section{Related Work}

 Planning has become a central mechanism for improving the reliability of agents, especially for long-horizon and tool-using tasks.
-A recent survey \citep{planning2024survey} explores existing research on Agent planning, including task decomposition, plan selection, external planning modules, reflection, and memory.
-Building on these ideas, several studies focus on constructing and refining plans in single- and multi-agent systems.
+Several studies focus on constructing and refining plans in single- and multi-agent systems.
 Agent-Oriented Planning~\citep{AOP} and PMC~\cite{PMC} decompose complex tasks into structured subtasks and coordinate multiple agents to satisfy constraints, while EAGLET~\cite{si_et_al_2025} and Plan-and-Act \citep{plan-and-act} separate planning and execution into distinct LLMs to improve long-horizon reasoning.
 ReWoo took an extreme stance, planning all actions up-front~\cite{xu_et_al_2023}.
 Liu et al.~\cite{graphectory} introduce process-centric metrics, but as we saw in Finding~3 (\S \ref{sec:rq1-plan}), those alone are insufficient to understand plan compliance.

-SAGE~\citep{SAGE} shows that abstract plans distilled from prior executions can guide future behavior and improve performance on software engineering tasks.
-While these approaches demonstrate the benefits of planning, they primarily evaluate success at the task level and implicitly assume that agents will follow the generated or provided plans during execution. \citet{jia2025your} assesses whether a web agent’s actions align with its stated plan using LLM-based judges.
+SAGE~\citep{SAGE} shows that plans distilled from prior executions can guide future behavior and improve performance on software engineering tasks.
+While these approaches demonstrate the benefits of planning, they primarily evaluate success at the task level and implicitly assume that agents will follow the generated or provided plans during execution. \citet{jia2025your} assess whether a web agent’s actions align with its stated plan using LLM-based judges.
 However, this approach relies on costly and potentially unstable LLM scoring, limiting its scalability.
 In contrast, our work introduces mathematically defined plan compliance metrics that enable systematic analysis of agent behavior under controlled plan variations.